enabledhq/enabledhq.github.io/_posts/2016-06-07-hiring-devs-dos-donts.md

 ---
 layout: post
-title:  "How To Hire Software Developers: Dos and Don'ts"
+title: 'How To Hire Software Developers: Dos and Don''ts'
-date:   2016-06-07
+date: 2016-06-07T00:00:00.000Z
 main-category: technology
 categories: technology
 author: grant
-hero-banner: "/images/blog/Blog_Header_howtohire.jpg"
+hero-banner: /images/Blog_Header_howtohire.jpg
-thumbnail-image: "/images/blog/img_howtohire_thumb.jpg"
+thumbnail-image: /images/img_howtohire_thumb.jpg
 description: >
   Finding good software and app developers is hard, building long-term relationships with them is even harder.
 Here’s how to get in right from the start.
 meta-description: >
   Finding good software and app developers is hard, building long-term relationships with them is even harder.
 Here’s how to get in right from the start.
 meta-keywords: >
   software developer, software development, app developer, app development, agile development,
+published: true
 ---
 Technology projects can be daunting.
 The complexity, the unexpected issues, and if you’re unlucky, cost overruns.
 It might be tempting to blame technology - something that is intangible and difficult to explain.
 But it starts, and ends with people.